History of Auvergne: Economic history

 The region is famed for its charcuterie, which is celebrated in "La Mangona" festivals in many Auvergnat villages, for its cheeses (Saint-Nectaire, Bleu d'Auvergne, Cantal, Salers, Fourme d'Ambert), and for its mineral waters (Volvic, among others).
 Michelin tires are produced there.
 Auvergne is also the site of several major hydroelectric projects, mainly located on the rivers Dordogne, Cère, and Truyère.
 The region is also quite touristic, thanks to its landscapes.

 Cultural history

 Auvergnat, a variety of the Occitan language, was historically spoken in the Auvergne.
 It is still spoken there.

 Aubrac oxen, a rare breed, are raised in the Aubrac hills.

+The Chaîne des Puys, a volcanic mountain range located in the Puy-de-Dôme department, was listed as a UNESCO World Heritage site in 2018.

 Composer Joseph Canteloube based Chants d'Auvergne ("Songs of Auvergne") (1923–55), his well-known piece for voice and orchestra, on folk music and songs from the Auvergne.

 Singer-songwriter Georges Brassens composed Chanson pour l'Auvergnat.

 Composer Camille Saint-Saëns composed Rhapsodie d'Auvergne in 1884, based upon folk songs from the Auvergne.

 Much of Anne Rice's Vampire Chronicles takes place in Auvergne.
 Characters Lestat de Lioncourt and Nicolas de Lenfent reside there.

 The protagonist of John Jakes' The Kent Family Chronicles, Philippe Kent (né Charboneau), was born in Auvergne.

+Rosalia, the famous Catalan-Spanish singer, was inspired by the Auvergnat's 13th century Romance of Flamenca to compose her 2018 album El mal querer.